 - Placing barriers in the creek to collect and remove contaminants

-While monitoring within the creek has shown improvement in some levels, the EPA is continuing to advise the community to avoid all contact with water, keep pets away from the creek and not to consume fish from the area until consistently safe levels are reached.
-You can visit the EPA website for more information and advice on public health and water quality monitoring.
+We continue to undertake regular inspections to monitor conditions in the creek.
+While monitoring within the creek has shown improvement in some levels, EPA is continuing to advise the community to avoid all contact with water, keep pets away from the creek and not to consume fish from the area until consistently safe levels are reached.
+For more information and advice on public health, water quality monitoring and air quality monitoring visit EPA website.

-We’re working with the local community and our partner agencies to create a plan for the long-term rehabilitation of the creek and its surrounding environment.
-For more information and to share your ideas and aspirations online, visit the Stony Creek Rehabilitation ‘Your Say’ website.
+We're working with the local community and our partner agencies to develop a plan to support the long-term rehabilitation of Stony Creek, making sure it aligns with community values, aspirations and expectations.
+For more information on how you can help shape the rehabilitation plan, visit Stony Creek Rehabilitation.